 - Taste and add more salt or maple syrup if desired.
 Keep covered in the saucepan to stay warm while ribs are being charred.

-- Cook the ribs on a preheated chargrill plate, cast iron skillet or barbecue over medium-high heat.
+- Cook the ribs with ghee on a preheated chargrill plate, cast iron skillet or barbecue over medium-high heat.
 This may need to be done in batches.

 - Cook each side for approximately 2 minutes or until charred to your liking.